 Each student teacher must provide written authorization for, and pay the costs of, his or her criminal history records check (including any applicable vendor’s fees), and the Superintendent or designee will provide each student teacher with a copy of his or her report.

 The Superintendent or designee shall be responsible for coordinating placements of all student teachers within the District.
 Student teachers should be assigned to supervising teachers whose qualifications are acceptable to the District and the students’ respective colleges or universities.
-A teacher may be eligible for Continuing Professional Development Units (CPDU) for supervising a student teacher or teacher education candidate in clinical supervision.

 LEGAL REF.: Adam Walsh Child Protection and Safety Act, P.L.
 109-248.